Estimated reading time: 7 minutes

 The grid cell model is ideal for applications where dynamic buffering (such as a distance from a roadway or watercourse), the inclusion of remotely sensed information, or the use of spatial modelling techniques is required.

-Appropriately used, grid cell GIS overcomes the spatial variation problem that the vector GISs have difficulty coping with (figure 1).
+Appropriately used, raster GISs overcome the spatial variation problem that the vector GISs have difficulty coping with (figure 1).
 For example, traditional slope maps show slopes as polygons (eg. >10% slope and < 15% slope).
 Although you can tell that a polygon contains slopes within the given range, it is impossible to tell the exact slope at any point in the polygon.
 In a grid cell GIS, each cell in a slope map derived from a DEM has an individual value at the resolution of the grid cell.
+The accuracy of the slope map then comes down to the quality of the data inputs (eg. density and quality of the heights used to create the DEM) and the size (spatial resolution) of the pixels.

 Grid cell maps suffer from the same pedigree issues as vector maps, but in addition they suffer from grid cell size related issues.

 Raster GISs grid cells can be any size.
-For example the cells in the Lidar terrain map might be one metre.
+For example the cells in the Lidar digital elevation model might be one metre.
 Pixels in Landsat imagery can be as large as 60 metres and in other satellite imagery, pixels might be two or more kilometres.

 Grid cells are square, and, unless a study area is either square or rectangular, an image will contain redundant grid cells (figure 2).
 To ensure that statistical analysis is confined to the study area, null values are assigned to the grid cells outside the study area.